Wildfires in Turkey: The fires

-During the first few days of August new fires broke out in the west, and the Kemerköy power plant in Muğla Province was evacuated on 4 August as a fire entered the plant.
+The Kemerköy power plant in Muğla Province was evacuated on 4 August as a fire entered the plant.
 The same day some other people near Milas were evacuated by sea.
 Nearby Yeniköy power plant was also threatened by a fire.
 Rare summer rain in Antalya on 7 August helped bring the fires there under control, but those in Muğla remained serious, with 13 fires continuing in 5 provinces.

-On August 14, a Russian Navy Beriev Be-200 fire-fighting plane, one of two hired since July to help those affected by the fires in Kahramanmaraş, crashed just before it was due to land.
+On 14 August, a Russian Navy Beriev Be-200 fire-fighting plane, one of two hired since July to help those affected by the fires in Kahramanmaraş, crashed just before it was due to land.
 There were five Russian servicemen and three Turkish citizens on board, all of whom perished in the accident.

+Agriculture and Forestry Minister Bekir Pakdemirli said in July that three planes, 38 helicopters and about 4,000 firefighters had fought the fires.
+Drones were also used, along with 485 water tenders and 660 bulldozers.
+He also stated that more than 2,000 farm animals had died.
+The Disaster and Emergency Management Authority (AFAD) said on 29 July that 58 people were still in hospital.
+Ten people trapped at Oymapinar Dam were rescued.
+However, firefighting planes could only operate in daylight, and fallen trees blocked access to certain roads.

+Effects

-Most of the burnt forest was Turkish pine (Pinus brutia - in Turkish "Kızılçam" literally "red pine" - so sometimes mistranslated), which can generally regrow naturally.
+Air quality was affected.
+Most of the burnt forest was Turkish pine, which can generally regrow naturally.